ansible/event-driven-ansible/demos/dynatrace-demo/instructions.md

 # Ansible Rulebook + Dynatrace DEMO

 ## Description
-In this demo we will register a host to Dynatrace and set up a webhook to send problem notifications to ansible-rulebook CLI.
+In this demo, we will register a host to Dynatrace and set up a webhook to send problem notifications to ansible-rulebook CLI.
 Dynatrace monitors the availability of a process.
 Upon receiving a problem notification the ansible- rulebook CLI runs a remedy playbook to restart the process.